ExchangeServices/API/Outcome API/Lifecare Outcome API - Readme.txt

 2.0.3	Following changes has been done:
 	- Changed "Lifecare Exchange Services" to
 	"Lifecare Education API Services".

+2.0.4	Following changes has been done:
+	- Updated with the gradeoutcome entity with the attribute 'complete'.

 3.0	Following changes has been done:
 	- Added support for subtests for national tests